OpalApocalypse/RCU-Auto-Craft-Pets-Macro/README.md

 ## Usage & Tips

-- Ensure the game window has focus when running macros.
+- Literally just Press F1, then choose your option.
+That's about it.
-- Recommended: set Windows scaling to 100% and run at the resolution you tested with the script.
+- Recommended you set Windows display scaling to 100% so there's no mouse/coordinate clicking issues.
-- If text/buttons shift after a game update, re-record or update pixel/coordinate checks in the script.
-- If you experience accidental clicks, enable the script's safety timeout (see `safety` section in config).
+- If you use multiple sessions, have the one you want running it in focus before clicking a button.

 ---